Four Corners/Geneva station

-Four Corners/Geneva is an MBTA Commuter Rail station in Boston, Massachusetts.
+Four Corners/Geneva station is an MBTA Commuter Rail station in Boston, Massachusetts.
 It serves the Fairmount Line.
 It is located in the Mount Bowdoin section of the Dorchester neighborhood.
 The new station was being built as part of the Fairmount Line Improvement Project, which included four new stations as well as infrastructure upgrades.
 It has two full-length high-level platforms with walkways connecting them to Washington Street and Geneva Avenue.
 Four Corners/Geneva Ave opened on July 1, 2013, along with Newmarket.

 History

 Mt.
 Bowdoin

 Service on the Fairmount Line (as the Dorchester Branch of the Norfolk County Railroad and later the New York and New England Railroad and New York, New Haven and Hartford Railroad) began in 1855 and lasted until 1944.
 A station named Mt.
 Bowdoin was located near the Washington Street overpass.
-The area around the station was largely developed between 1895 and 1916; a real estate office was located across the street from the station.
+The area around the station was largely developed between 1895 and 1916.
 Originally one story, the small inbound station building was awkwardly modified with a second story below street level when the tracks were lowered to eliminate problematic grade crossings.
 There was a small shelter on the outbound side; a set of wooden steps leading to the outbound side are still extant.